elaforge/karya/doc/derivation.md

 Note tracks can have children, by virtue of a complicated process called [slicing and inversion](#slicing-and-inversion).

-### control track

-Control tracks look like `control`, `add control` or `%`.
-If a control with the same name is already in scope, the new track will multiply with it by default.
-This behaviour can be changed with the leading "operator", e.g.  `set c` will replace `c`, or `add c` will add to it.
-The complete set of operators is listed in 'Derive.Deriver.Monad.default_control_op_map'.  `%` is an unnamed control track and is used only by [control block calls](#control-block-calls).

-As with note tracks, you can append a transformer pipeline.

-Control tracks put their control into scope for their children, so a control track should always have children (a control track below a note track may not look like it has children, but in fact it does, courtesy of inversion).

-### tempo track

-Tempo tracks are just titled `tempo`.
-The track is just a normal control track, but the generated signal will be composed with the warp signal in scope.
-Normally a single tempo track will have scope over all the tracks in a module, but it's also possible to have multiple tempo tracks.

 ### pitch track

 Pitch tracks look like `*`, `*scale` or `*scale #name`.
 They set the scale to